countable-web/open-source-corporation/product/engineering/CODING_STANDARDS.md

 ### Principles on Style

   * Make life easier for your team mates and future self by being consistent and thoughtful of what someone unfamiliar would think.
+The goal is your code should be obvious and easy to understand for a new programmer.
+Stick to conventions, and use comments when your code can't be made obvious.
   * The perfect implementation is the one which declaratively encodes the business domain.
 If code becomes non-trivial, re-write so that domain is expressed in declarative form.
   * Avoid repeated code, except where doing so is much more clear.
 Keep in mind less code is actually easier to understand, all other things being equal.
 So, it bears repeating, use the minimum amount of code in declarative domain language.